Dubpubber/The-Creative-Grant-Mod/README.md

 #Update (9/20/2015)
 Are you a curious little butterfly and noticed there are new features not yet pushed into the steam branch of development!?
 OH HOW CRUEL OF ME.
 Anyways, if you're reading this: show your support, man.
 I need to know someone out there appreciates/uses this software.
 Thanks!
 Dubpubber

+#Website
+Looking for more projects by me?
+Possibly a job?
+Find more information on [my site](http://loneboat.com).